rozdol/mt940/README.md

-PHP Class for Payroll for Cyprus
+PHP Class for TM940 statements
 ================================

 About
 -----

-Payroll for Cyprus
+TM940 statements parser

 Install
 -------